Lightning-Universe/lit-gpt3/README.md

 ## Installing Lightning
-If you don't have lightning installed yet, install it using
+If you don't have Lightning installed yet, install it using the command:

 ``` bash